ElektraInitiative/libelektra/src/plugins/python/README.md

             print("Python script method 'close' called")
             return 0

+Further examples can be found in the [python](python/) directory.

 ## Disclaimer ##

 Be aware that a Python script will never be as performant as a native C/C++ plugin.
+Spinning up the interpreter takes additional time and resources.
+The python plugin does also not clean up resources and is not restartable.